etikaj-digital/functiontest/_posts/cycling-and-walking-are-short-changed-when-it-comes-to-transport-funding-in-australia.md

 ---
-authors : [3xsFrD9YzCE0Wge4sAWYme, FfSiL68yekGw8Y2UOCUGA, TStPC6JgmOiAAUYaQ2ieq, 4hRChjlNawGimCKu4iwO6Y]
+authors : [{'sys': {'id': '3xsFrD9YzCE0Wge4sAWYme', 'linkType': 'Entry', 'type': 'Link'}}, {'sys': {'id': 'FfSiL68yekGw8Y2UOCUGA', 'linkType': 'Entry', 'type': 'Link'}}, {'sys': {'id': 'TStPC6JgmOiAAUYaQ2ieq', 'linkType': 'Entry', 'type': 'Link'}}, {'sys': {'id': '4hRChjlNawGimCKu4iwO6Y', 'linkType': 'Entry', 'type': 'Link'}}] guid : http://theconversation.com/cycling-and-walking-are-short-changed-when-it-comes-to-transport-funding-in-australia-92574 featureImage : 3f6EtVt3eMa2SqMSUYkWaA tags : ['bicycling', ' bike riding', ' brisbane', ' cities', ' cities & policy', ' cycling', ' infrastructure', ' melbourne', ' sydney', ' transport', ' transport policy', ' walking', ' car culture']
-guid : http://theconversation.com/cycling-and-walking-are-short-changed-when-it-comes-to-transport-funding-in-australia-92574
+category : cities
-featureImage :
+lead : New analysis reveals just how little is spent on cycling and walking projects around Australia.
+No state's spending on cycling is more than 1.5% of its road funding. title : Cycling and walking are short-changed when it comes to transport funding in Australia datePublished : 2018-03-19T18:38:07Z slug : cycling-and-walking-are-short-changed-when-it-comes-to-transport-funding-in-australia disclosureStatement : Dorina Pojani receives funding from the Australian Research Council.

-  id : 3f6EtVt3eMa2SqMSUYkWaA
+Anthony Kimpton receives funding from from the Australian Research Council

-  url : http:/cdn.some.place/image.file
+Jonathan Corcoran receives funding from from the Australian Research Council.

-tags : [bicycling, bike riding, brisbane, cities, cities & policy, cycling, infrastructure, melbourne, sydney, transport, transport policy, walking, car culture] category : cities lead : New analysis reveals just how little is spent on cycling and walking projects around Australia.
-No state's spending on cycling is more than 1.5% of its road funding. title : Cycling and walking are short-changed when it comes to transport funding in Australia datePublished : 2018-03-19T18:38:07Z slug : cycling-and-walking-are-short-changed-when-it-comes-to-transport-funding-in-australia disclosureStatement : Dorina Pojani receives funding from the Australian Research Council.\nAnthony Kimpton receives funding from from the Australian Research Council\nJonathan Corcoran receives funding from from the Australian Research Council.\nNeil Sipe receives funding from the Australian Research Council and the Myer Family Foundation. id : 3jlV0fwfD26EQieyK4AUUo
+Neil Sipe receives funding from the Australian Research Council and the Myer Family Foundation. id : 3jlV0fwfD26EQieyK4AUUo
 ---
 To understand why Australian cities are [far from being meccas for walking and cycling](https://theconversation.com/australian-cities-are-far-from-being-meccas-for-walking-and-cycling-87331), follow the money.
 Our research has collated data for all the states and territories and our three biggest cities.
 We found that cycling and walking receive a tiny fraction of overall transport infrastructure funding.
 To improve cycling and walking infrastructure in our cities, funding will have to increase significantly.